 So, essentially according to the available research, if you are induced at 41 weeks your baby is less likely to die during, or soon after birth.
 However, the chance of your baby dying is small either way – less than 1%… or 30 out of every 10,000 for those waiting vs 3:10,000 for those induced.
 In order to prevent one death 410 women need to be induced.

 One of the main problems with quantitative research is that it rarely answers the question ‘why’, and rather focuses on ‘what’ (happens).
-It also takes a general perspective rather than the risk for an individual woman in a particular situation.
+For example, congenital abnormalities of the baby and placenta are associated with post-term pregnancy and this may account for the increased risk rather than the length of gestation (Mandruzzato et al. 2010).
+Quantitative research also takes a general perspective rather than the risk for an individual woman in a particular situation.

 Anyhow – to pretend their are no risks associated with prolonged pregnancy (in general) is not helpful for women trying to make decisions about their options.
 These general risks should be part of the information a woman uses to decide what is best for her.